-Ayurvedic diet and lifestyle practices, including taking herbs and supplements and practicing yoga, may be beneficial for people living with rheumatoid arthritis (RA). show that following ayurvedic practices could be helpful in reducing inflammation, easing RA symptoms, and limiting flare-ups.
-But research is still ongoing.
+Ayurvedic diet and lifestyle practices, including taking herbs and supplements and practicing yoga, may be beneficial for people living with rheumatoid arthritis (RA).

 Results may vary greatly from person to person.
 Work with your doctor to determine if ayurvedic medicine is safe for your health.